chstan/autodiDAQt/docs/source/terminology.rst

 such as coordinate transforms (Kelvin <-> Fahrenheit, XYZ <-> RThetaZ).
-Axes can also represent conveniences that don't exist in actuality: waits, virtual motors to repeat experiments, etc. An **axis** is formalized in DAQuiri by the **Axis** class and its declarations in **AxisSpecification** and others.
+Axes can also represent conveniences that don't exist in actuality: waits, virtual motors to repeat experiments, etc. An **axis** is formalized in autodidaqt by the **Axis** class and its declarations in **AxisSpecification** and others.

 ----

 **property**: A setting or bit of configuration on an instrument or your experiment.
 Properties tend to be discrete rather than continuous (axes tend to be continuous) but this is only coincidence.
-In DAQuiri, you can write and read from properties as well.
+In autodidaqt, you can write and read from properties as well.
 Like an axis, a property can be scanned.

 ----